Alaska Financial Snapshot

 Consumer Protection in Alaska

 The Alaska Consumer Protection Act outlines examples of illegal conduct: using deception in the sale of goods and services or misrepresenting benefits or characteristics of a good or service.
 The Attorney General of Alaska reviews all consumer complaints and can help stop illegal conduct, assist consumers and businesses with recovery of damages between $1,000 and $25,000 or beyond and other relief.
-If you feel that a lender isn’t following Alaska’s regulations on lending, you can get support from state agencies and nonprofits.
-There are many state and national resources to help you if you are a victim, some of which are shown below:
+If a borrower believes that a lender isn’t following Alaska’s regulations on lending, they can get support from state agencies and nonprofits.
+There are many state and national resources to help victimized borrowers, some of which are shown below:

 Office of the Attorney General Consumer Protection Unit